Student Supervisor Toolkit

 - Timely and effective feedback

-Imagine a world where highways have speed limit signs like the one shown here and only police officers knew what the speed limit was and they could change those limits at any time.
+Imagine a world where highways have speed limit signs like the one shown here and only police officers knew what the speed limit was, and they could change those limits at any time.
 In a similar fashion, performance and behavior expectations should not be a mystery.
 They must be clearly shared with employees as soon as they start their assignments and any time they change.

-Following our metaphor, in order to determine how fast motorists travel on the road, a police officer relies on a radar gun to establish any deviation from the speed limit expectation.
+Following this metaphor, in order to determine how fast motorists travel on the road, a police officer relies on a radar gun to establish any deviation from the speed limit expectation.
 As a supervisor, you also need a reliable process to assess your team member’s performance.

 Finally, just like you don’t receive a traffic violation notice one year after you committed the infraction, any deviation from good behavior or job performance is most effective when given soon after it takes place.